Apex, Cary, Pittsboro, RTP among sites offered in Amazon HQ2 bid

 $5 billion.
 8 million square feet.
 Here's what Amazon HQ2 would look like in the Triangle

-In addition to pitching multiple sites, North Carolina offered several other incentives including approximately a $2 billion award under the state's Job Development Investment Grant program.
+In addition to pitching multiple sites, the documents show North Carolina offered several other incentives that could have topped $2 billion under the state's Job Development Investment Grant program.

-The pitch also included letters of support from the following people and organizations:

-North Carolina Governor Roy Cooper, North Carolina U.S. Congressional Delegation, North Carolina General Assembly Leadership, Regional Transportation Alliance, UNC System, North Carolina Community Colleges, North Carolina Department of Military & Veterans Affairs, Duke University, North Carolina State University, University of North Carolina at Chapel Hill, Meredith College, Shaw University, Campbell University School of Law, William Peace University and Wake Technical Community College.

 Earlier this month Amazon announced it will invest $5 billion and create more than 50,000 new jobs between new locations in New York and Virginia.
 The announcement came after a year-long national competition that included more than 100 cities.